Display-Lab/knowledge-base/vignettes/goal_gain_vignette/readme.md

 ## Precision Feedback Knowledge Base
 The knowledge base contains the following components: Causal pathways, message templates, and performance measures.

-## Social Better Causal Pathway
+## Goal Gain Causal Pathway
-The causal pathway "social better" describes the influence of feedback interventions that show the recipient that their performance is better than that of a social comparator, such as a top performer benchmark or peer average.
+The causal pathway "goal gain" describes the influence of feedback interventions that show the recipient that their performance is better than that of a social comparator, such as a top performer benchmark or peer average.
 The causal pathway model is made up of preconditions, moderators, mechanisms, and outcomes.

 ### Preconditions
 Preconditions for social better are factors that are necessary for the success of the feedback intervention that uses the social better pathway.
 The social better pathway has the following preconditions: